 State of New York Office of Children and Family Services (OCFS)

-Developed quality assurance tools to assist in monitoring state-contracted, Raise the Age, residential programs (i.e. written protocol, instrument to monitor program safety/effectiveness, etc.) We also helped them develop measures of program performance and conducted a formal evaluation of best practices.
+Developed quality assurance tools to assist in monitoring state-contracted, Raise the Age, residential programs (i.e. written protocol, instrument to monitor program safety/effectiveness, etc.).
+This included the development program performance measures.

 Oregon Department of Corrections